• Home

 Maybe, they’re too scared of my transparency policy, the fact that I can’t guarantee a 100% positive review that I stated in my T&C. Maybe, to them paying equals buying out my opinions.

 Just because a product didn’t work on me doesn’t mean it’s bad.
 It’s just not for me.
 Maybe I couldn’t make it work even though I’ve tested it with numerous combinations.
 Even if the outcome is great, I might still find a certain aspect that is less than pleasant and I want to share that.
-Good reviews are never a guarantee that it will work on your skin.
+Good reviews are never a guarantee that they will work on your skin.
 And I’m trying so hard to educate other people about this.
-That’s why I keep reminding, take it with a grain of salt.
+That’s why I keep reminding, take with a grain of salt.
 Not just brands, we as consumers should be smarter.

 A negative review doesn’t equal to a bad product, or brand even.